 Section 5.12 Authority to Settle Intercompany Accounts

-The Chief Financial Officer and Controller of Nasdaq, Inc. (the "Authorized Officers") are each hereby authorized to, and each is hereby expressly delegated the full power and authority of the Board with respect to settling the intercompany accounts between Nasdaq, Inc. and the Exchange, including, without limitation, causing the Exchange to (i) make or receive payments with respect to intercompany debts or receivables from Nasdaq, Inc. out of Lawfully Available Funds; (ii) make capital contributions to Nasdaq, Inc. out of Lawfully Available Funds; (iii) receive capital contributions from Nasdaq, Inc. out of Lawfully Available Funds or (iv) make or receive payments with respect to any other obligation between Nasdaq, Inc. and the Exchange out of Lawfully Available Funds; provided, however, that the Authorized Officers shall not have the authority to declare dividends on behalf of the Exchange.
+The Chief Financial Officer and Controller of Nasdaq, Inc. (the "Authorized Officers") are each hereby authorized to, and each is hereby expressly delegated the full power and authority of the Board with respect to settling the intercompany accounts between Nasdaq, Inc. and the Exchange, including, without limitation, causing the Exchange to (i) make or receive payments with respect to intercompany debts or receivables from Nasdaq, Inc. or its subsidiaries out of Lawfully Available Funds; (ii) make capital contributions to Nasdaq, Inc. or its subsidiaries out of Lawfully Available Funds; (iii) receive capital contributions from Nasdaq, Inc. or its subsidiaries out of Lawfully Available Funds or (iv) make or receive payments with respect to any other obligation between Nasdaq, Inc. or its subsidiaries and the Exchange out of Lawfully Available Funds; provided, however, that the Authorized Officers shall not have the authority to declare dividends on behalf of the Exchange.

 ARTICLE VI Committees